 - The applicant must be able to demonstrate that they are the highest compensated individual within the business.
 Generally the SBA will deny your 8(a) application if you cannot demonstrate the applicant currently is the highest compensated or there is a very good reason why they have elected not to be.

-- The applicant must have an adjusted net worth of less than $250,000 at the time they apply.
+- The applicant must have an adjusted net worth of less than $750,000 at the time they apply.
 Adjusted net worth = Personal Assets – Personal liabilities – (Equity in primary residence + value of ownership interest in business concern + IRA/401(k) or Other Retirement Accounts).
 To determine if your adjusted net worth is lower than $750,000 use our adjusted net worth calculator.

 - The applicant’s AGI (Adjusted Gross Income) cannot be more than $350,000 averaged over the last three tax years.

 - The applicant must generally hold all required licenses or professional certifications required to operate the business.
 If they do not and another equity owner does, they cannot be the holder of the required licenses or professional certifications.

 - If the applicant has ownership in another business, other than the business that is applying for 8(a) Certification, the SBA may very well likely determine that you do not devote full time and therefore deny your 8(a) application.
 The only exception would be for ownership in an LLC solely for holding, managing and protecting real estate.